hashicorp/packer/website/source/docs/builders/oracle-classic.html.md

 ## Authorization

-This builder authenticates API calls to Compute Classic using basic authentication (user name and password).
+This builder authenticates API calls to Oracle Cloud Infrastructure Classic Compute using basic authentication (user name and password).
 To read more, see the [authentication documentation](https://docs.oracle.com/en/cloud/iaas/compute-iaas-cloud/stcsa/Authentication.html)